 So with all of this to take into consideration, here are the best parallettes and best handstand bars for body weight exercises and gymnastics skills that made it into our top recommendation.

-The Yogabody model has an authentic classic look to it, and its quality reflects that.
-Most parallettes are made out of steel instead of wood, which of course is completely up to the user to decide which one they enjoy more.
+The Ultra Fitness model has an authentic classic look to it, and its quality reflects that.
+Most parallettes are made out of steel instead or wood, which of course is completely up to the user to decide which one they enjoy more.
 But it is a nice touch to make it feel like you’re using a gymnastics apparatus.

 The diameter is also responsible for its authentic gymnastics feel, at 1.5 inches in diameter it has a near identical resemblance.
 Although, the short distance in height challenges its users more so in conditioning exercises like l-holds.
 Since it is closer to the floor, that will require more abdominal focus than dip bars that are higher off the ground.
 While the short height ups the difficulty level for exercises, that actually helps practicing handstands a lot easier.